DAGWorks-Inc/burr/README.md

 ## Why the name Burr?

-Burr is named after Aaron Burr, founding father, third VP of the United States, and murderer/arch-nemesis of Alexander Hamilton.
+Burr is named after [Aaron Burr](https://en.wikipedia.org/wiki/Aaron_Burr), founding father, third VP of the United States, and murderer/arch-nemesis of [Alexander Hamilton](https://en.wikipedia.org/wiki/Alexander_Hamilton).
+What's the connection with Hamilton?
+This is [DAGWorks](www.dagworks.io)' second open-source library release after the [Hamilton library](https://github.com/dagworks-inc/hamilton)
-We imagine a world in which Burr and Hamilton lived in harmony and saw through their differences.
-We originally built Burr as a _harness_ to handle state between executions of Hamilton DAGs, but realized that it has a wide array of applications and decided to release it.
+Here we imagine a world in which Burr and Hamilton lived in harmony and saw through their differences and thus were happy to work together.
+We originally built Burr as a _harness_ to handle state between executions of Hamilton DAGs (because DAGs don't have cycles), but realized that it has a wide array of applications and decided to release it more broadly.

 # Getting Started